Meeting Ian Hamilton, One Man Championing Gaming for the Disabled

 On VICE Sports: Blind Tennis Is Going From Strength to Strength

 Still, barriers remain.
-Kingett hopes that people like Hamilton will raise enough awareness so that things like quick time events become optional as standard, crosshairs on shooting games become adjustable in size, mono sound becomes an option, and environmental audio cues are inserted into more games.
+Kingett hopes that people like Hamilton will raise enough awareness so that things like quick time events become optional as standard, crosshairs on shooting games become adjustable in size, mono sound is an option and environmental audio cues are inserted into more games.

 Hamilton is breaking down barriers.
-Whether consulting with studios, performing accessibility audits, drafting up internal guidelines, organizing events, or speaking at conferences and universities, he's always educating.
+Whether consulting with studios, performing accessibility audits, drafting up internal guidelines, organising events or speaking at conferences and universities, he's always educating.
 If you bring up a game design problem related to disability on Twitter, there's a high chance Ian Hamilton will pop up to advise on a solution.
-It isn't just a job to him—it's a mission to spark lasting cultural change.
+It isn't just a job to him – it's a mission to spark lasting cultural change.

-He's also advised on government funding in the EU and Australia, helped get industry awards for good practice set up, and contributed to a White House policy briefing.
-All this when he's not designing color blind modes or handing out advice on how to avoid common epilepsy triggers.
-Hamilton often offers his expertise while expecting nothing in return, even going as far as leading work on a free online resource for developers, Game Accessibility Guidelines.
+He's also advised on government funding in the EU and Australia, helped get industry awards for good practice set up and contributed to a White House policy briefing.
+All this when he's not designing colour blind modes or handing out advice on how to avoid common epilepsy triggers.
+Hamilton often gives advice expecting nothing in return, even going as far as leading work on a free online resource for developers, Game Accessibility Guidelines.

-"So often, accessibility in gaming is so reduced: 'Here are re-bindable controls, and here's a color blind mode.
-Boom, done—every disabled player's sorted forever.'
+"So often, accessibility in gaming is so reduced: 'Here are rebindable controls, and here's a colour blind mode.
+Boom, done – every disabled player's sorted forever.'
 And that's simply not how it is.
 The guidelines point out the many disabilities that need adaptations made, and it presents them in an easy to digest and difficult to quibble way."

-Being color blind myself, I know the relief of going into a menu on a competitive shooter like something from the Call of Duty series and seeing the option to turn on a filter to more easily tell allies and enemies apart.
+Being colour blind myself, I know the relief of going into a menu on a competitive shooter like something from the Call of Duty series and seeing the option to turn on a filter to more easily tell allies and enemies apart.
 I can only imagine the joy felt by a motor-impaired child as they explore a virtual world.
-Ian Hamilton is helping developers create tools for everyone to experience their games—access ramps to another world.
+Ian Hamilton is helping developers create tools for everyone to experience their games – access ramps to another world.